Stochastic portfolio theory with price impact: Relative arbitrage

 \section{Relative arbitrage}

 In this section we discuss relative arbitrage in price impact models.
-That is, whether or not outperformance of the market portfolio \emph{with probability one} over a sufficiently long time horizon is possible.
-Care is needed when comparing wealth processes of two portfolios to ensure any outperformance is genuine and not attributable to inflated mark-to-market prices caused by the investor's own trades.\footnote{The wealth process $W^Q(t)$ marks-to-market the investor's position using the observed prices $P(t)$, rather than fundamental prices $S(t)$.
-It is sometimes referred to as \emph{accounting}, rather than \emph{fundamental}, wealth; see \cite[Chapter~2.2]{webster.23}.} This motivates the following definition. \begin{defn}[Relative arbitrage] Given a time horizon $T > 0$, a trading strategy $Q$ is called a \textit{relative arbitrage} with respect to the market portfolio $Q^\mathcal{M}$ on $[0,T]$ if the following hold \begin{enumerate} \item $Q(0) = Q^\mathcal{M}(0)$ and $Q(t) = V^Q(T)Q^\mathcal{M}(t)$ for all $t \geq T$, \item $\P(V^Q(T) \geq 1) = 1$ and $\P(V^Q(T) >1) > 0$. \end{enumerate} If $\P(V^Q(T) > 1) = 1$ then we call $Q$ a \emph{strong relative arbitrage}. \end{defn} In essence, a relative arbitrage is a trading strategy which, before initiation and after liquidation, holds the benchmark market portfolio and upon liquidation is guaranteed to outperform the market portfolio.
-In the case of frictionless markets the first condition \ref{item:liquidate} need not be explicitly stated as instantaneous changes to holdings do not affect the investor's wealth.
+That is, we investigate whether or not outperformance of the market portfolio \emph{with probability one} over a sufficiently long time horizon is possible.
+As previously discussed in Section~\ref{sec:relative_wealth}, care is needed when comparing wealth processes of two portfolios to ensure any outperformance is genuine and not attributable to inflated mark-to-market prices caused by the investor's own trades.
+This motivates the following definition of relative arbitrage